web-extension-scaffold/extension-scaffold/es-extension-examples/iframe-example/README.md

 ### Q: What about Eject?

 No eject needed!
-CSA strives for zero lock-in.
+Vite strives for zero lock-in.